 2Staircase Plant Stands

 I made this staircase plant stand from some wooden stair risers.
 You can buy them pre-cut so it’s really simple—basically you’re just adding boards for each ‘step’, and some side supports.
 I included the top bar to provide extra room for hanging planters.

 Again, if bending or kneeling is a problem, but standing is okay, the more you can get your garden up off the ground, the easier it will be to manage.

-Tall raised beds are my favourite way to keep vegetable plants away from the snails and rabbits and it is so much easier to manage when everything is up off the ground.
+Tall raised beds are my favorite way to keep vegetable plants away from the snails and rabbits and it is so much easier to manage when everything is up off the ground.